-Why do you only use natural dyestuffs?
+Why do you use natural dyes?

 I made a conscious choice to be a dyer using only the safest materials and practices available; safe for me, safe for your family, and safe for the earth.
 Thorough, ongoing research is the foundation of the dye side of my business.
-I use GOTS approved dyes and handle them in ways that they can safely be returned to the earth.
+I use GOTS certified dyes and handle them in ways that they can safely be returned to the earth.
 Continuing age-old traditions of natural dyeing is an honor and a pleasure, especially dyeing textiles that will be used by our loved ones for years to come.
 I've heard that it's not work when you're having fun!

 Do you use heavy metal mordants?